-What Is an XML Sitemap?
+What Is XML Sitemap?

 How to Install Google XML Sitemaps

-When you find it, click Install Now > Activate Plugin.
-Job done.
+Once you find it, click Install Now >> Activate Plugin.

-As soon as you hit activate, Google XML Sitemaps will generate your first sitemap automatically, taking a snapshot of your website in its current state.
-You can view your sitemap by adding the /sitemap.xml extension to your domain.
+Once the plugin is activated, Google XML Sitemaps will generate your first sitemap automatically, taking a xml snapshot of your website in its present state.
+You can view your sitemap create by vising yoursite.com /sitemap.xml.

 How to Configure Google XML Sitemaps